baroquerock/freecodecampmemo/files/css_flexbox.md

 CSS also has options for the direction of the wrap:

-__nowrap__ this is the default setting, and does not wrap items
+__nowrap__ this is the default setting, and does not wrap items.

-__wrap__ wraps items from left-to-right if they are in a row, or top-to-bottom if they are in a column
+__wrap__ wraps items from left-to-right if they are in a row, or top-to-bottom if they are in a column.

-__wrap-reverse__ wraps items from bottom-to-top if they are in a row, or right-to-left if they are in a column
+__wrap-reverse__ wraps items from bottom-to-top if they are in a row, or right-to-left if they are in a column.